cogolabs/cyto/README.md

 > alias cyto='npx cyto'
 ```

-Npx isn't technically required, but it makes running cyto much simpler.
+Npx isn't technically required, but it makes running Cyto much simpler.
 More discussion on this can be found [here](docs/npx.md)

 #### Library
 The `cyto-core` package can be used in a node.js app as a standalone library, but this feature is currently untested and the API is still not entirely stable.
 This will be updated when the functionality is fully supported.